The Old Rectory is a Grade II listed building in the Babergh local planning authority area, England. First listed on 10 July 1980. House.

 Description

-COCKFIELD PARSONAGE GREEN 1.
-5377 The Old Rectory TL 95 NW 29/284 TL 95 SW 30/284 II 2.
-A late C18 gault brick building on the site of, and possibly incorporating, the structure of an earlier building.
-Partly moated.
-The house comprises 2 blocks, the north block has a tiled hipped roof and the south block has a parapet and a large 2-storeyed splayed bay with a 3 window range on the west side.
-A later block is built on at the east side.
-Two storeys.
-The windows generally are double-hung sashes with glazing bars.
-The north and south fronts each have a 3 window range.
-On the north front the ground storey windows have semi-circular heads and are set in recessed semi-circular arched panels (painted).
-A central doorway with a semi-circular fanlight has a doorcase with plain Tuscan columns and an open pediment.
+The Old Rectory is a late 18th century gault brick building that may incorporate parts of an earlier structure.
+It is partly moated and consists of two blocks: the north block features a tiled hipped roof, while the south block has a parapet and a prominent two-storeyed splayed bay with a three-window range on the west side.
+There is an additional later block on the east side.
+The building has two storeys, and the windows are primarily double-hung sashes with glazing bars.
+Both the north and south fronts have a three-window range.
+On the north front, the ground storey windows have semi-circular heads and are set in recessed semi-circular arched panels that are painted.
+The central doorway features a semi-circular fanlight and a doorcase with plain Tuscan columns and an open pediment.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.